 8. DCI Banks (2010)

 Stubborn and passionate DCI Alan Banks is as loyal to his profession as one can be.
-This show follows his journeys and crime-solving adventures as he sets out to solve the most disturbing murders with his team which incluldes two other young detectives, DS Annie Cabbot and DI Helen Morton.
-One unique thing about this series is that it avoids showing unnecessary life-saving heroism like other shows and people actually die in this one.
+This show follows his journeys and crime-solving adventures as he sets out to solve the most disturbing murders with his team, which includes two other young detectives, DS Annie Cabbot and DI Helen Morton.
+One unique thing about this series is that it avoids showing unnecessary life-saving heroism like other shows and characters actually die in this one.
 A drawback of the show could be its crude language which may not exactly be suitable for everyone.

 7. Line of Duty (2012)